 EUc-4.
 In which EU member states has this species established populations?
 List them with an indication of the timeline of establishment and spread.
-All countries of Southern Europe (according to Vooren 1971).
-Croatia (Landeka et al. 2015), Cyprus (Zogaris 2014, 2017), France, Greece, Hungary, Italy, Portugal, Spain (Elvira 2001); Romania (Walton et al. 2012), Slovenia (Veenvliet 2007).
+G. affinis : Italy only (Vidal et al. 2010; Sanz et al. 2013; Carella et al. 2013).
 Timeline of past introductions given in Figure B (here below).
 According to Vidal et al. (2010): "Apparently, both species were introduced to Europe in the 1920s (Krumholz 1948) and although mostly G. holbrooki is cited, it is unclear whether both species are present.
-According to historical records, G. holbrooki was first introduced to the Iberian Peninsula in 1921, was then transferred to Italy in 1922, being nowadays highly abundant in most Mediterranean countries (see e.g. Krumholz 1948).
+G. affinis arrived in Italy directly from the USA around December 1927 (Sella 1926; Anonymous 1927) but despite being cited, it is unclear whether it is still present in Europe (except for the one population in Italy), given the above- mentioned taxonomic problems."
 Erroneous determinations are possible though, as G. affinis is reported for the salt marshes of the River Loire (France) by Mathieson et al. (2000), whereas Beaudouin et al. (2008) report the cold-adapted population in Brittany, which the Loire passes through, are G. holbrooki .
-Because of the lack of taxonomical clarity before Vidal et al. (2010), all identifications as G. affinis in France are erroneous and must be considered as G. holbrooki (G. Deny, pers.
-Comm.)
+Because of the lack of taxonomic clarity prior to Vidal et al. (2010), all prior identifications of G. affinis for France are erroneous and must be considered to have been G. holbrooki (G. Deny, pers. comm.) holbrooki (G. Deny, pers. comm.)